 - Punch Bowl Cake

-I think my favorite part though is the melted Swiss cheese over top to finish off these little delights.
+I think my favorite part is the melted Swiss cheese over top to finish off these little delights.
 Devour.
-Simple and poppable, thank you little mr. mushroom!
+Simple and poppable, thank you little Mr. mushroom!
 Are you a fan of stuffed mushrooms too?

-- 20 oz mushrooms cleaned and cored, save 1/2 the stems
+- 20 oz Baby Bella Mushrooms cleaned and cored, save ½ the stems

 - 1 lb Italian Sausage

-Clean and core the mushrooms.
+- Clean and core the mushrooms.
 Save about half of the stems and very finely chop in a food processor or with a knife.
 Take a spoon and clean out the center of the mushroom caps to create more room for stuffing.
-Does not need to be perfect or remove all the gills.
+Remove the excess liquid.

-While the mushrooms are baking, prepare the stuffing.
+- While the mushrooms are baking, prepare the stuffing.
 In a skillet over medium heat, crumble the Italian sausage and cook until no longer pink.
-Move the Italian sausage to a plate but do not clean the pan.
-Add the minced garlic, basil, onion, celery, and reserved mushroom stems.
+Move the Italian sausage to a plate, leaving the drippings.
+To the pan, add minced garlic, basil, onion, celery, and reserved mushroom stems.
 Cook until soft and the onions are translucent.

-With a spoon, pack the mushroom tops with the stuffing.
+- With a spoon, pack the mushroom tops with the stuffing.
 Bake for 10 minutes.
 Remove from the oven.
 Top with shredded swiss cheese and put in a warm oven for a few minutes to melt.
+Serve hot.